stevenagle/Spring-Boot-Demo/README.md

 ### Goals

 The initial goal was to create a fully-functional Spring Boot API that I can hit locally with Postman.
-As tends to be the case, my ambitions grew and I'm adding a "real" React UI on top of it.
-I'm splitting the work with Copilot and experimenting a little along the way.
+As tends to be the case, my ambitions grew and I added a React UI on top of it.
+The next major overhauls will be wiring in a "real" database and setting up an EC2 instance to host it.

+Anyone who comes across this repo and wants to use it as a reference for a standard API design is welcome to do so.
+Just realize it's not fully completed yet as of writing this on August 12th, 2025.

 ### Methodology